 Focus Will Shift to Live Chat and Email Customer Support

 In time, all call centers will be referred as contact centers or support centers.
 This is because the concept of calling and talking to a call center agent on the phone is a thing of the past.
-More and more people prefer to use a live chat system or communicate with a representative by email than on the phone.
+More and more people prefer to use live chat services or communicate with a representative by email than on the phone.

 For some callers, communicating over the phone is just inconvenient.
 Imagine having a customer with children.
 In this situation, it would be beneficial for both the customer and your call center to have the customer contact you online or through email.
 When on the phone with a distracted customer, your call times will be longer through no fault of the agent who is handling the call.
 Naturally, you cannot fault your agent for long call times when it is your caller who is distracted.